reuttaldev/Machine-Learning/README.md

 - Multinomial Naive Bayes — for count-based features
 - Bernoulli Naive Bayes — for binary features

-I use it to classify the scikit-learn Digits dataset which contains 8×8 grayscale images of handwritten digits (10 classes).
+I use it to classify the scikit-learn Digits dataset, which contains 8×8 grayscale images of handwritten digits (10 classes).

-Below I explain the most important theoretical aspects of the algorithm.
+Below, I explain the most important theoretical aspects of the algorithm.

 ## 1. Bayes’ Theorem
 In the Naive Bayes algorithm, we aim to model the conditional probability of the class given the features, $P(C_k \mid X)$, rather than the joint distribution $P(X, C_k)$.